uvaai/dpl/_schedules/2 Spring 2023/syllabus.md

 ## Passing the course

-This course consists of 3 larger assignments, that have been divided over 6 modules.
-For each first module of an assignment, you'll only receive feedback on your code, which you can use the to improve your work.
+This course consists of 2 larger assignments and 1 smaller assignment, that have been divided over 5 modules.
+For each first module of a larger assignment, you'll only receive feedback on your code, which you can use the to improve your work.
 Then, for the second module, you'll hand in the full assignment, which will be graded on a 1 to 10 scale.
 Your grade will mainly depend on the style and design of your code.

 Design